noiseprotocol/noise_spec/noise.md

 To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and perform a DH with it prior to sending any encrypted data.
-This is the rationale behind the rules for patterns in Section 4.1.
+This is the rationale behind the security rules for patterns in Section 4.1.

 11. Rationale
 =============